edge-cloud/www.edge-cloud.net/_posts/2014-01-24-openstack-vsphere-nsx-part5.md

   </p>
 </div>

 Via the _Console_ you can access your VM instance.
 Login with the standard username _root_ and the password _vmware_ to this provided Debian image.
-Afterwards you can control your VM and e.g. test connectivity by pinging the <a href="https://developers.google.com/speed/public-dns/" target="_blank">Google Public DNS Resolver</a> at 8.8.8.8 (See Figure 30).
+Afterwards you can control your VM and e.g. test connectivity by pinging the [Google Public DNS Resolver](https://developers.google.com/speed/public-dns/) at 8.8.8.8 (See Figure 30).

 <div id="attachment_981" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/01/VOVA33-e1389917470547.png" alt="Figure 30: Instance Console" width="600" height="429" class="size-full wp-image-981" />